 Lump-sum windows can present a “win-win” scenario for both defined benefit (DB) pension plan sponsors and participants.
-Sponsors can decrease their PBGC premiums by reducing the amount of participants within a plan.
+Sponsors can decrease their Pension Benefit Guaranty Corporation (PBGC) premiums by reducing the amount of participants within a plan.
 On the other side, participants in need of cash can benefit from a lump-sum payout.

 • Identify the eligible population